Autumn call is now closed – thank you to all who applied!

 • Veikko Surakka, Tampere University – Human-Computer Interaction, Interaction, Psychophysiology, Human Machine Interaction, User Experience, Neuropsychology, Neuroscience, Social Media, Psychotherapy, Prototyping

-• Karoliina Talvitie-Lamberg, University of Jyväskylä – Datafication, Digital Disconnection, Journalism, Social Bots, Vulnerability
+• Karoliina Talvitie-Lamberg, University of Jyväskylä – Datafication, Digital Disconnection, Journalism, Social Bots, Vulnerability (PhD student from the spring call)

 • Matti Tedre, University of Eastern Finland – Philosophy of Computer Science, Computer Science Education Research, AI Education